zaphodis42/flask-heroku-sqlalchemy/README.md

     $ foreman start -p 5555

-Which you use the setup in the Procfile (initaly gunicorn).
+Which will use the setup in the Procfile (initaly gunicorn).

 Deploying